 How Do You Get To The Mentawai Islands?

 So how do you get to the Mentawai Islands?
-It might seem like a bit of a mission the start off with but having done the trip myself it’s actually not that bad!
+It might seem like a bit of a mission the start off with but having done the trip myself it’s actually not that bad, so save yourself some stress and make sure you read through this bit and pick the best option for you Mentawai surf trip!

 First off you’ll need to get to Padang (airport code PDG), which is the nearest major city to the islands – and the easiest way is to fly.